rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 My list of top mathematicians contained only White men.
 From this, K claims that my question created an unsafe and exclusionary space in the department for women, and intended to "hold me accountable for my actions."
-She delivered a talk to the graduate students entitled "A Clapback Talk: what a recent Slack thread reveals about inclusivity in math."
+K delivered a talk to the graduate students entitled "A Clapback Talk: what a recent Slack thread reveals about inclusivity in math."

 Well, consider me held accountable.